God of War (2018 video game): Characters

-The game's protagonists are Kratos (now voiced by Christopher Judge) and his young son Atreus (Sunny Suljic).
+The game's protagonists are Kratos (Christopher Judge) and his young son Atreus (Sunny Suljic).
 Kratos is a warrior originally from Sparta who became the Greek God of War and is a son of Zeus.
 After ending up in ancient Scandinavia following his war against Olympus, he met his second wife, Laufey (addressed as Faye), who died from an unknown cause shortly before the start of the game.
-She bore their son, Atreus, who at the start of the game does not know about Kratos' past or his divine nature but can hear other beings' thoughts.
+She bore their son, Atreus, who at the start of the game does not know about Kratos's past or his divine nature but can hear other beings' thoughts.
 The main antagonist is the Æsir god Baldur (Jeremy Davies), the half-brother of Thor, whose sons Modi and Magni (Nolan North and Troy Baker, respectively) assist him.
 Baldur's parents are Odin, the Allfather and King of the Æsir, and the Vanir goddess Freya (Danielle Bisutti), the former Queen of the Valkyries.
-Freya tried leaving Odin, after he began corrupting her Vanir magic.
-He in turn stripped her of her Valkyrie wings, banished her to Midgard, and cast a spell on her that prevented her from causing harm to others and from leaving the realm.
+Freya tried leaving Odin after he began corrupting her Vanir magic, but he in turn stripped her of her Valkyrie wings, banished her to Midgard, and cast a spell on her that prevented her from causing harm to others and from leaving the realm.
 She then hid her identity under an alias, the Witch of the Woods.
 To protect her son from a prophecy that foretold his death, Freya cast a spell of immortality on Baldur, which also prevented him from feeling pain or pleasure.
 The effects of the spell caused Baldur to greatly resent his mother.
 The only thing capable of harming him was mistletoe, a fact which Freya kept secret.

 Other characters include Mímir (Alastair Duncan), who claims to be the smartest man alive, and the Huldra Brothers—Brok (Robert Craighead) and Sindri (Adam J. Harrington)—dwarves who appear at various points in the world and assist Kratos and Atreus by forging new gear.
 Weapons forged by the Huldra Brothers, including Thor's hammer Mjölnir, were used by the Æsir gods.
-They also forged Kratos' Leviathan Axe, which originally belonged to Faye, who also gifted Kratos her Guardian Shield.
+They also forged Kratos's Leviathan Axe, which originally belonged to Faye, who also gifted Kratos her Guardian Shield.
 The spirit of the Greek goddess Athena (Carole Ruggier) makes a cameo appearance, and Zeus (Corey Burton) appears to Kratos as an illusion in Helheim.